top of page

 When to Add Lime to Your Lawn in Massachusetts

 by Jorge Melo Lime does not suddenly stop working because the calendar changes.
 It works all year.
 What changes is how efficiently it works and how long it has to correct the soil before the grass needs it most.
 In Massachusetts, you can put lime on your lawn at any time of the year as long as the ground is not frozen solid, flooded, or the turf is severely stressed.
-Fall is usually the best window because it gives lime the most time to work its way into the soil before sprin
+Fall is usually the best window because it gives lime the most time to work its way into the soil before spri

 Dec 18, 20258 min read